-Ordained ministry in the Church of England requires an explicit commitment to lifelong learning and training.
+Ordained ministry in the Church of England requires a commitment to lifelong learning and training.
 The context in which ordained ministry is lived is fast-changing and demanding.
 Familiar skills need to be renewed and new skills are to be learned or acquired.
 A minister's perception of his or her role must be constantly updated.
 This process of discovery and change is not likely to end; we live and preach the Gospel in a rapidly changing environment which presents enormous challenges to all faith communities.

-In order to be faithful ministers of word and sacrament, clergy must be willing to commit themselves to this process of continuous development just as openly as they commit themselves to the service of God and of God's people in their Ordination Declaration.
+In order to be faithful ministers of word and sacrament, clergy must be willing to commit themselves to this process of continuous formation and development just as openly as they commit themselves to the service of God and of God's people in their Ordination Declaration.

 Equally, the church as a collective body must be willing to commit itself to its clergy, and to work as a partner with them to develop their ministries in changing circumstances.
-The Diocese in Europe takes this commitment seriously.
+The Diocese in Europe takes this commitment seriously and has long been a place to come and learn.
+Curates in this diocese reflect the great cultural, linguistic and national diversity of Europe, and curate learning, formation and ministerial development is strongly valued and affirmed in the Diocese in Europe.